msofka/LRR/README.md

  ./invariant_indexing.bash pairs_with_nodules.txt
 ```

-This creates a directory ``nodules'' which contains: 1) moving and fixed descriptors for each match, 2) images surrounding fixed and moving keypoints, 3) the query location and its neighborhood within fixed image.
+This creates a directory `nodules` which contains: 1) moving and fixed descriptors for each match, 2) images surrounding fixed and moving keypoints, 3) the query location and its neighborhood within fixed image.

 Running the executable directly: